sumup-oss/circuit-ui/MIGRATION.md

 All experimental components are now stable.

 - The Calendar and DateInput components have been rebuilt from scratch for better performance and accessibility.
-They replace the legacy RangePicker, RangePickerController, SingleDayPicker, CalendarTag, and CalendarTagTwoStep components which have been removed.
+They replace the legacy RangePicker, RangePickerController, SingleDayPicker, CalendarTag, and CalendarTagTwoStep components, which have been removed.
+The DateInput component now requires additional localized label props.
 - The ColorInput and PhoneNumberInput components enable users to enter hex colors and phone numbers respectively.
 - The Tooltip and Toggletip components have been rebuilt from scratch for improved accessibility.
 They replace the legacy Tooltip component.